 Easter has become the new Christmas in the commercialized society that we live in.
-The eternally significant meaning of the holiday has been tucked away behind the bunny and the eggs (bunnies don’t even lay eggs, y’all) for far too long.
+The eternally significant meaning of the holiday has been tucked away behind the Easter bunny and the Easter eggs (bunnies don’t even lay eggs, y’all) for far too long.

 There is nothing wrong with Easter egg hunts and having some fun…we participate in that stuff too, but families have gotten so caught up in the “fun & magic” that they leave out the Truth & Light.
 As for me and my house, we will remember the sacrifice that Christ made and the events that led up to that Sacrifice before we open any sugar-filled eggs.

-There are 6 Christian Easter Activities (one per day) that I really love to use with my kids throughout the week of Easter to help them visualize the pre-Resurrection timeline… I hope your family can enjoy them as well!
+There are 6 Christian Easter Activities (one per day) that I really love to use with my kids throughout the holy week of Easter to help them visualize the pre-Resurrection timeline… I hope your family can enjoy them as well!

 6 Days of Christian Easter Activities

-Christ-Centered Easter Activities for Families
+Christian Easter Activities for Families

-Easter Activity Day 1: Anointing of Jesus at Bethany
+Christian Easter Activity Day 1: Anointing of Jesus at Bethany